zjcyeshome/zjcyeshome.github.io/_pages/about.md

   - /about.html
 ---

 I am a fourth year student in Shandong University.
 During my undergraduate, I did some medical informatics research and computational biology research.
-Please see my CV for more information.
+Please see my CV for more details.

 Research Interest
 ======